E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ## Adding a shared "superclass" for test cases

-As I started to add other test cases to `baroclinic_channel`, it became clear that there was going to be some redundant code that I copied from one to the next.
+As I started to add other test cases to `yet_another_channel`, it became clear that there was going to be some redundant code that I copied from one to the next.
 This isn't great for future maintenance and it's kind of counter to the philosophy of polaris.
-So I decided to make a "superclass" with this common code that all the `baroclinic_channel` test cases can descend from.
+So I decided to make a "superclass" with this common code that all the `yet_another_channel` test cases can descend from.
 Later, I removed some of the code from the superclass, so it turned out to not be as helpful as I originally thought but I think it's still a helpful demonstration.
 In general, if you find there are a lot of redundancies between